U.S. appeals court to hear arguments to stop AT&T purchase of Time-Warner

-WASHINGTON (Reuters) - The U.S. Justice Department goes before an appeals court on Thursday to urge a three-judge panel to overturn a lower court ruling and order wireless carrier AT&T Inc (T.N) to undo its $85.4 billion purchase of entertainment company Time Warner, one of the largest media mergers ever.
+WASHINGTON (Reuters) - The U.S. Justice Department goes before an appeals court on Thursday to urge a three-judge panel to overturn a lower court ruling and order wireless carrier AT&T Inc to undo its $85.4 billion purchase of entertainment company Time Warner, one of the largest media mergers ever.

-The deal was seen as a turning point for an industry upended by companies like Netflix Inc (NFLX.O) and Alphabet Inc’s (GOOGL.O) Google, which go directly to consumers online rather than via pay TV providers like AT&T’s DirecTV.
+The deal was seen as a turning point for an industry upended by companies like Netflix Inc and Alphabet Inc’s Google, which go directly to consumers online rather than via pay TV providers like AT&T’s DirecTV.

 The deal was significant for two other reasons.
 First, President Donald Trump, who has famously tangled with Time Warner’s CNN, has vociferously opposed the deal.
 Second, it’s a rare instance of the government seeking to stop a merger of a distributor and a supplier, a so-called “vertical merger.”